I got hired to photograph Funko Pops.

 I was her only hope.

-For three years, I oversaw the project’s brand identity and development in a full-time position.
+For over three years, I was solely responsible for the brand’s identity and ongoing development in a full-time position.

-I photographed and edited thousands of Funko Pops, managing content across multiple social platforms.
+I photographed and edited thousands of products, creating and managing content across multiple social platforms.

 But most of all,